worldbank/qcheckViz/README.md

 To access to the qcheckViz dashboard (without opening the file and running it by yourself, run the following 2 lines in Rstudio console window.

+REMEMBER that you need the output created from Qcheck as inputs for this program.

 install.packages(c("rmarkdown","flexdashboard","shiny"))

 rmarkdown::run("LOCATION OF YOUR FILE/qcheckViz.Rmd")